 Albergue Parroquial, Caromonte bajo, 3, €6, 20 beds, M, Bike, Tel: 626 362 159, open Mar to Nov inc.

 Albergue Camino Francés, Calle Real, private, €7, 12 beds, W, D, M, B, @, Tel: 987 361 014, Web: http://alberguecaminofrances.com/open Apr to Oct inc.

 The Church de la Trinidad has a few interesting images of Santiago as the Moor slayer and the pilgrim San Roque.

-After Santibanez de Valdeiglesia there is an alternative path that follows the road, however it is the least pleasant of the two choice although flatter and more even underfoot.
+After Santibanez de Valdeiglesias there is an alternative path that follows the road, however, it is the least pleasant of the two choices although flatter and more even underfoot.

-About 1km before San Justo de la Vega you will come across a granite cross dedicated to St Toribio a 5th century Bishop of Astorga.
+About 1 km (0.6 mi) before San Justo de la Vega you will come across a granite cross dedicated to St Toribio, a 5th century Bishop of Astorga.
 The cross marks the spot where he stopped to shake the dust from his sandals after being forced to leave his diocese.

 From Villar de Mazarife it is nearly 10km without access to food or water so remember to stock up before leaving.
 But as above it is easy walking with a gentle downhill all the way to Hospital de Orbigo, which is a bustling market town.